Kyosuke Himuro: Life and career

-The Japanese release of Final Fantasy VII Advent Children Complete features a new ending song by Himuro, replacing the original use of "Calling".
-"Safe and Sound" is the title and it features My Chemical Romance lead singer Gerard Way.
+The Japanese release of Final Fantasy VII Advent Children Complete featured a new ending song by Himuro, "Safe and Sound", which features My Chemical Romance lead singer Gerard Way and replaces "Calling".
 "Safe and Sound" was released on the iTunes Store on April 29, 2009.
-However, the North American release does not contain "Safe and Sound", but instead continues to feature "Calling".
+However, the North American release continues to use "Calling" instead of "Safe and Sound".

-Himuro held two consecutive sold-out charity concerts at the Tokyo Dome on June 20, 2011, attracting over 104,000 people making them the biggest charity live event ever held in Japan.
-The raised sum of 669,220,940 yen (around US$8.7 million) was donated to Fukushima, Miyagi, and Iwate prefectures, for recovery after the 2011 Tōhoku earthquake and tsunami.
+Himuro held two consecutive sold-out charity concerts at the Tokyo Dome on June 11 and 12, 2011 which attracted over 104,000 people, making them the biggest charity live event ever held in Japan.
+The raised sum of 669,220,940 yen (around US$8.7 million) was donated to Fukushima, Miyagi, and Iwate prefectures for recovery after the 2011 Tōhoku earthquake and tsunami.

-In 2016, he had a retirement tour in Japan and officially retired from music activities due to his hearing impairment.
-He currently lives in Los Angeles, California, where he purchased a 12,500 square feet palatial residence in Beverly Hills in 2004 for $6.4 million, which was previously owned by Shaquille O'Neal.
+In 2016, he held a retirement tour in Japan, called "Kyosuke Himuro Last Gigs", and officially retired from live performances due to his hearing impairment.

+In 2020, he revealed he was working on music for a new album, but as of 2025, nothing has officially been announced.
+That same year, he sang on B'z guitarist Tak Matsumoto's album Bluesman on the song "Actually".